Gordon Ashcroft

-Gordon Aschroft (7 September 1902 – after 1930) was an English professional footballer who played as a goalkeeper.
+Gordon Aschroft (7 September 1902 – 1982) was an English professional footballer who played as a goalkeeper.
 Born in Lea, Lancashire, he played for Coppull Central before joining Football League First Division side Burnley in November 1925.
 He made his debut for the club on 7 December 1925 in the 3–1 win against Birmingham at Turf Moor.
 Ashcroft failed to make another first-team appearance for Burnley and was released at the end of the 1926–27 season.
 In August 1927 he signed for Burscough Rangers, and then played for Lancaster Town.